dtsn/jungleskipper/_members/harrison-hightower-iii.md

 With the explosion on the top floors, the cables of the hotel elevator were also cut, and Harrison Hightower III was heard screaming in fright.
 The only thing that was found in the remains of the shattered elevator, though, was Shiriki Utundu.
 Harrison Hightower was gone.
 Had Hightower somehow escaped from the elevator unharmed, or was he not even riding it when it crashed?
 Could he have been transported away somewhere?
 No one knows the truth.

-After Mr. Hightower’s mysterious disappearance the hotel was closed down.
+After Mr Hightower’s mysterious disappearance the hotel was closed down.
 People in New York began calling it the “Tower of Terror”.
 For 13 years, no one dared to enter the hotel until the New York City Preservation Society, led by its president and founder, Miss Beatrice Rose Endicott, began a plan to offer tours of the building to the public.
 The Society hopes that through its efforts people will again appreciate the architectural beauty of the hotel and the cultural value of the treasures in Harrison Hightower’s collection.

-Still, dark rumors persist amongst the people of New York.
+Still, dark rumours persist amongst the people of New York.
 Some say how they saw the “strange, green lights” on that fateful night, while others recall hearing “a terrible scream”.
 The passage of time seems only to have increased the mystery surrounding Hotel Hightower.

 Author of

 Treasure of the Animal Kingdom (Harrison Hightower III)

 Mine!
 (Hightower)

+Everest Exhibition: In Search of the Yeti